villrv/ppae/.ipynb_checkpoints/README-checkpoint.md

     - LSTM used last non-padded output
     - TV loss should be on mesh rates and lam_TV should be 0.2.
         - Questionable!
+    - Should include the t input for positional encoding
+    - TV on total grid.
+        - A big more smooth than just use meshrate
+    - Plot also on total grid
+    - t_scale is just T=43200
 - Large dataset
     - random shift at 0
     - Potentially eliminating nan/inf values